Selection Improvements on the Parallel Iterative Algorithm for Stable Matching: Concluding Remarks and Future Work

 \section{Concluding Remarks and Future Work}

-The results from testing on Right-Minimum Selection and Dynamic Selection suggest the PII-RMD algorithm is a significant improvement over previous PII algorithm variations in both runtime and convergence.
-Empyrically, the PII-RMD algorithm exhibits complete convergence within 5n iterations, and thus has always been observed to converge in $O(n \: log(n))$ runtime. \\ \\ We are currently testing the PII-RMD algorithm on larger n, and are researching a proof for convergence of the PII-RMD algorithm.
-We are also testing the combination of Right-Minimum Selection with Colin White's cycle detection, with the intuition that Right-Minimum Selection ends with very few unstable pairs.
-We hypothesize all cycles caused with normal $NM1$ selection after Right-Minimum Selection terminates will be solvable by Colin White's cycle detection or our modifications.
-However, likely due to the runtime increase caused by cycle detection, preliminary testing has shown a slight decrease in convergence speed compared to the PII-RMD algorithm. \\ \\ The ultimate goal of our research in the PII algorithm is to determine a fully convergent stable matching algorithm on $n^2$ processors with a theoretical worst-case runtime of $O(n \: log(n))$.
-We would also like to better understand the benefits and shortcomings of replacement algorithms for the stable matching problems, as very limited research has been done in this area. \\ \\
+The results suggest the PII-RMD algorithm is a significant improvement over previous PII algorithm variations in both runtime and convergence.
+Empirically, the PII-RMD algorithm exhibits complete convergence within 5n iterations, and thus has always been observed to converge in $O(n \: log(n))$ runtime. \\ \\ The ultimate goal of our research in the PII algorithm is to determine a fully convergent stable matching algorithm on $n^2$ processors with a theoretical worst-case runtime of $O(n \: log(n))$, to provide an efficient algorithm with a low requirement on the number of processes available for large scale applications.
+It remains unclear whether PII-RMD algorithm fully converges theoretically. \\ \\ We hope to prove the convergence of the PII-RMD algorithm or another algorithm satisfying the same runtime and parallel architecture constraints.
+In doing so, we hope to also better understand the properties of instability for the stable matching problem, as very limited research has been done in this area \cite{eriksson2008instability}. \\ \\